Reviewed August 2013

 The SOX9 gene provides instructions for making a protein that plays a critical role during embryonic development.
 The SOX9 protein is especially important for the development of the skeleton and reproductive system.
 This protein attaches (binds) to specific regions of DNA and regulates the activity of other genes.
 On the basis of this action, the SOX9 protein is called a transcription factor.

-The SOX9 gene belongs to a family of genes called SOX (SRY (sex determining region Y)-box genes).
+The SOX9 gene belongs to a family of genes called SOX (SRY (sex determining region Y)-boxes).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-More than 45 mutations involving the SOX9 gene have been found to cause campomelic dysplasia, a disorder that is often life-threatening in the newborn period.
+More than 60 mutations involving the SOX9 gene have been found to cause campomelic dysplasia, a disorder that affects the development of the skeleton, reproductive system, and other parts of the body and is often life-threatening in the newborn period.
 Most cases of campomelic dysplasia are caused by mutations within the SOX9 gene.
 These mutations prevent the production of the SOX9 protein or result in a protein with impaired ability to function as a transcription factor.
-About 5 percent of cases are caused by chromosome abnormalities that occur around the SOX9 gene.
-These chromosome abnormalities disrupt regions of DNA that normally regulate the activity of the SOX9 gene.
+About 5 percent of cases are caused by chromosome abnormalities that occur near the SOX9 gene.
+These chromosome abnormalities disrupt regions of DNA called enhancers that normally regulate the activity of the SOX9 gene.
 All of these genetic changes prevent the SOX9 protein from properly controlling the genes essential for normal development of the skeleton, reproductive system, and other parts of the body.
 Abnormal development of these structures causes the signs and symptoms of campomelic dysplasia.

-Individuals with milder forms of campomelic dysplasia are more likely to have chromosome abnormalities around the SOX9 gene than mutations within the gene.
+Individuals with milder forms of campomelic dysplasia are more likely to have chromosome abnormalities near the SOX9 gene than mutations within the gene.

 See How do geneticists indicate the location of a gene? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genelocation) in the Handbook.